appsplash99/Coding-Problems-1/readme.md

 ## How to contribute?

-- Create directory/folder names as `your-username-Program` inside this folder add your code. ex- Nitesh-thapliyal-program
+- Create directory/folder names as `your-username-Program`ex: ex- Nitesh-thapliyal-program inside folder `C++, Python or Java` add your code in it.
 - Explain every line of code in detail so that newbie can also understand